KalaiSelvamP/Youtube_Data_Harvesting_and_Warehousing_using-MySQL_MongoDB_Streamlit/README.md

 MySQL is an open-source relational database management system known for its speed, reliability, and ease of use.
 It is widely used for managing structured data in a wide range of applications, from small websites to large-scale enterprise solutions.
 MySQL supports a variety of data types, offers efficient indexing, and provides a powerful query language (SQL) for data manipulation.

-REQUIRED LIBRARIES
+REQUIRED LIBRARIES :

-googleapiclient.discovery
+1.googleapiclient.discovery
-streamlit
+2.streamlit
-mysql
+3.mysql
-pymongo
+4.pymongo
-pandas
+5.pandas

-FEATURES
+FEATURES :

 Data Retrieval: Retrieve YouTube channel and video data via the YouTube Data API.
 Data Storage: Store retrieved data in a MongoDB database (data lake) for flexible and scalable storage.